filamentgroup/glyphhanger/README.md

 ## Usage

+### Find the glyphs in a local file or url

 ```
 # local file
 > glyphhanger ./test.html
+> glyphhanger ./test.txt

 # output Unicode code points (this will be the default mode in v2.0)
 > glyphhanger ./test.html --unicodes